 The use of centralized project management tools is essential for projects.
 Today, there are many project tools available.
 We use whiteboards and excel to more robust tools like Jira, Asana, Slack, Trello, Monday, and BitBucket.
-Engage your project team to find the best-suited one for your company and invest the time to set up the project right upfront.
+Engage your project team to find the best-suited one for your company and invest the time to set up the project right up front.

-Being able to delegate tasks through a designated platform can help reduce burnouts and improve accountability amongst resources.
+Being able to delegate tasks through a designated platform can help reduce burnout and improve accountability amongst resources.
 You can easily find out if there is an uneven distribution of work and identify resources with lower than expected throughputs.
 Dealing with these promptly can make or break your project.
 The right tool can also automate essential critical tasks and make it easy to produce ready-to-distribute status reports.

 #5 Explore Agile Methodology

 The agile methodology leverages the principles of engaging the product owner throughout the process and incrementally delivering a working prototype every two weeks.
 Switching to agile may require a little patience, but the benefits of agile far outweigh any course correction you may have to do to your current processes.
-Being agile means less time spent in back and forth communications as the daily scrums will touch open all the blockers your team is facing.
+Being agile means less time spent in back-and-forth communications as the daily scrums will touch open all the blockers your team is facing.
 Most issues are resolved or delegated within 10-15 minutes (the typical duration of a daily scrum), and this benefits your throughput and productivity immensely.

 #6 Two-Way Communication

-When it comes to communicating your project's progress, err on the side of over-communication at the start of the project, and then adjust your cadence as the project progresses.
+When it comes to communicating your project’s progress, err on the side of over-communication at the start of the project, and then adjust your cadence as the project progresses.
 Remember to tailor your communication to your audience.
-For example, a high-level dashboard showing progress and potential issues that need assistance are often enough for the executive team.
+For example, a high-level dashboard showing progress and potential issues that need assistance is often enough for the executive team.
 In contrast, the delivery team may benefit most from a regular task-by-task review for workstreams.
-Focus your message on the project's significant issues and high-risk areas.
+Focus your message on the project’s significant issues and high-risk areas.

 It is equally important to collect regular feedback from the delivery team and business stakeholders.
 Utilize survey tools to develop a robust survey that will invite stakeholders to provide constructive feedback with ease.
 If you’re going the agile route, sprint retrospectives are a must.
 Collecting transparent input throughout the project and leveraging the feedback to adjust your project delivery is essential.